EducationalTestingService/python-zpar/README.rst

     the     DT    5    NMOD
     market  NN    3    PMOD
     .       .
 1    P

+    Do      VBP  -1  ROOT
+    n't     RB   0   VMOD
+    you     PRP  0   SUB
+    want    VBP  0   VMOD
+    to      TO   5   VMOD
+    come    VB   3   VMOD
+    with    IN   5   VMOD
+    me      PRP  6   PMOD
+    to      TO   5   VMOD
+    the     DT   10  NMOD
+    market  NN   8   PMOD
+    ?       .
+0   P

 Detailed usage with comments is shown in the included file ``examples/zpar_example.py``.
 Run ``python zpar_example.py -h`` to see a